The Kennedys (miniseries): United States

 The miniseries met with a mixed reception from US critics.
 Based on 24 reviews from mainstream critics, it received an average score of 50/100 at Metacritic, indicating "mixed or average reviews".

 Mark A. Perigard of the Boston Herald noted that there is no mention of Joseph and Rose Kennedy's other children, including the future Senator Ted Kennedy and Kathleen Cavendish, Marchioness of Hartington, and that it feels as though you are watching "through the prism of the Fringe universe".
 Perigard found it to be "an absorbing, addictive drama, with some authentic performances" but not history.

 Alessandra Stanley of The New York Times wrote a joint review of The Kennedys and of The Borgias, which premiered the same day.
 In addressing the circumstances of the premiere she wrote, "There is something wonderfully Kennedyesque about a backroom campaign to discredit a series that claims the Kennedy White House had more than its share of backroom shenanigans."
 Stanley found the miniseries to be well made though at times cheesy, but that its strongest point is Tom Wilkinson as Joseph Kennedy, whom she describes, in tandem with Rodrigo Borgia, as "A ruthless, tyrannical striver (who) grasps for power, promoting his sons to establish his rule and cement his legacy".

 Hank Stuever of The Washington Post found the miniseries "all ends up being as harmless as a game of Kennedy paper dolls" and the assassinations to be portrayed quite gently considering how violent Joel Surnow's show 24 is.
 Stuever describes the screenplay as clumsy and find the miniseries "sketches its characters with the precision of a fat Sharpie marker" and cautions those who recall the time that they may be troubled watching the story "through Surnow and company's mean-spirited gaze".
 In moving on to review Camelot, which premiered three days before The Kennedys, Stuever wrote, "If you check your calendar, we're nearing the 50th anniversary of JFK's death, which makes him, his family and Cabinet members as fair game as King Arthur, Guinevere, Merlin and the gang, who've had their stories updated, revised and pillaged for centuries now."

 U.S. Nielsen ratings

 United Kingdom ratings

 In the UK, the series was shown on the History Channel in April 2011 and on BBC Two and BBC HD in June 2011.
 Public response were generally positive.

 Awards and nominations

 Home media

 The Kennedys was released on DVD in the UK on July 18, 2011, and in the US and Canada on September 20, 2011.

 As of October 2011, The Kennedys was available as an app, digital download on iTunes and on Netflix's streaming media service.

+As of August 2025, it is available to stream on Tubi and Amazon Prime.